 Spices are the Key Stones of both Turkish and Ottoman Cuisine.
-Thanks to Mother Nature that it gifted the Anatolian and Mesopotamian soils with the variety of spices and herbs.
+Thanks to Mother Nature that it gifted the Anatolian and Mesopotamian soils with a variety of spices and herbs.
 For thousands of years, we Turks know how to use different spices and herbs together with various food types.

 As you know, Chinese and Indian cuisines are very popular around the globe with their variety of spices and herbs.
 On the other hand, Turkish cuisine is popular with its unique spices and herbs too.
 It is because we are surrounded by 3 seas and we have 4 seasons in Turkey.
 This gives us a huge advantage to cultivate a variety of different spices.
-You know the proverb of ‘Geography is destiny’ and this explains why Turkish cuisine is so amazing.
+You know the proverb ‘Geography is destiny’ and this explains why Turkish cuisine is so amazing.

 In my opinion, using spices during cooking is much like playing with chemicals in a chemistry lab.
 If you don’t know what you are doing, you may ruin the dish.
-So, using a variety of spices together in the same dish needs expertise and, I believe, this is where the good chef and chef distinguish.
-In Turkey, we use not only local spices, but also we use other cultures’ spices too.
+So, using a variety of spices together in the same dish needs expertise and, I believe, this is where a good chef and a chef distinguish.
+In Turkey, we use not only local Turkish spices, but also we use other cultures’ spices too.
 At below, you can see the list of the spices and herb varieties that we use in our amazing Turkish cuisine.